|•Seine River Cruises »||• Moulin Rouge »|

 Over the past decade or so we've found that English has become more common in Paris restaurants and hotels.
 But, it's a good idea to try to speak some French.
 We think it's worth the effort.

-Parisians will be pleased and impressed when you greet them in French, or order in French.
-In many cases, you'll find that the service will improve when you try to communicate in French.
-If you travel outside of Paris, don't expect English to be spoken universally.
+In our experience, Parisians will be pleased and impressed when you greet them in French, or try to order in French.
+And we swear the service improves when we try to communicate in the local language!

 Bonne chance!
 Good luck!

 Imagine all the ways you can say hello in French!
 Learn how to say hello and goodbye, as well as other salutations and introductions.
 You'll discover that "bonjour" and "au revoir" are a good way to start (and end) nearly every occasion in France.

 Get a head start by learning some common phrases before you travel.
 "I would like…, Not yet… I'll take…" Once you learn these simple, yet magical, phrases, you'll feel more like a Paris Insider than a tourist.
 And that's our goal for you!

 Once you've learned the common phrases we've taught you go deeper with other basic French phrases.
 You'll be able to say you're hungry, thirsty, cold or not feeling well.
 Learning how to say "I am, I want, I need" gives you the tools to let Parisians know what you need.

 Learn a few more useful French phrases to help you at the pharmacie, in a restaurant, to find your way when you're lost, or at chez la coiffure (the hairdresser).
 These kinds of French phrases give you a head start on feeling comfortable in Paris.

 |Rough Guide French Phrasebook||Berlitz Phrasebook & Dictionary||

 |Langenscheidt Pocket Dictionary|